Warren E. Rupp Assistant Professor

-- Corrosion is a multibillion dollar problem for infrastructure, the military, and industry.
+- CORROSION – Corrosion is a multibillion dollar problem for infrastructure, the military, and industry.
 Corrosion is a slow process, which makes it difficult to assess anticorrosive materials without harsh solution conditions or long observation times.
 We are developing an in situ method that will open up a new time scale to study corrosion under realistic conditions.
 We use this technique to better understand the spatiotemporal mechanism of corrosion and the performance of anticorrosive materials.

-Most recent publications can be found on Google Scholar
+Our most recent publications can be found on Google Scholar

 Saini, A.; Gatland, Z.; Begley, J.; Kisley, L. Investigation of fluorophores for single-molecule detection of anodic corrosion redox reactions.
 MRS Communications.
 2021, 11, 804-810.
 DOI: 10.1557/s43579-021-00096-y